sundeo1/hrms/README.md

 # Installation

-Run the following commands from project root (preferably in a virtualenv)
+Run the following commands from project root (preferably in a virtualenv) after creating `local.py in hrms/env/local.py ` to override settings like databases and sms keys to match your local env.
+You can use the example provided in `hrms/env/local-example.py`

 ```
 cd hrms_backend